Why You Need to Hire a Berkeley Drug Lawyer

 Berkeley, CA 94704

 Seth Morris is willing to travel throughout the Bay Area to represent you.
-Call a drug lawyer today if you’re charged with any of these crimes.
+Call a drug defense attorney today if you’re charged with any of these crimes.

 Penalties for California Drug Crimes